 Morning brought an early morning tour of a friend’s lovely yard and garden.
 His garden was a quiet oasis.
 Every corner had something new to see.
 In the back there was surprise at every turn.

-We all went to breakfast at Paul’s Family Restaurant in Elgin.
+We all went to breakfast at Paul’s Family Restaurant in Elgin, Illinois in Elgin.
 After mulling over the menu for quite sometime we finally ordered.
 I got the egg scramble and ate much more than the law allowed.

 First United Methodist Church

 Sunday Morning we attended church at the First United Methodist Church in Elgin.
 Keith’s cousin has been a member for over 40 years.
 We arrived a bit early and were able to take a tour of this magnificent church built in the early 1920’s.

 The day we were there, the music included a beautiful opera.
 Besides a touching sermon, lovely music and time with family, the beauty of the church was inspirational.

 After Church we finished our tour.
 Then we headed to our next stop, the Art & Soul Festival.
 Located right along the lovely Fox river, on the Riverside Promenade, this event is right up my alley!

 Right away, Keith’s cousin and I both found a pottery item that fit right into both of our needs.
 I’m sure I needed the vase and later I found a perfect Christmas present.
 If I had a place to put it, I would have went home with a lovely wall ornament as well!

 The setting was lovely with sculptures, vendors under white tents and a variety of arts to choose from.
 Keith was inspired by an artist that created pictures from newsprint and our family found friends that had moved away and come back just for this event so there was a touching reunion during our shopping stint.

 With less money in our pockets, next on the agenda was lunch at the destination dining spot, the Pattern House!